Get an annual AARP membership for only $9. Offer ends 12/11.

 Oticon Hearing Aids - Styles and Devices

 Compared to Widex hearing aids and ReSound products, Oticon has similar prices.
 Just a reminder: Oticon doesn’t list prices online, so you’ll need to visit a local Oticon partner to learn how much these hearing aids cost.
-The devices are catered to people who have mild to profound hearing loss and desire top-of-the-line hearing support.
+The devices are meant for those with mild to profound hearing loss and who desire top-of-the-line hearing support.
 Oticon also offers a hearing aid specifically designed for individuals with one-sided hearing loss.
 If you’re looking for simplified offerings or lower prices on hearing aids, Oticon is probably not the best fit.
-You may want to check out Eargo’s hearing aids for straightforward, budget-friendly options that can be purchased online.
+You may want to check out Eargo's hearing aids for straightforward, budget-friendly options that are available online.

 Oticon offers several styles of hearing aids depending on whether you prefer BTE or in-the-ear (ITE) support.
 ITE aids have several variations, which we have outlined below.
 They are best for those who want discreet support and have mild to severe hearing loss.
 ITE aids are not ideal for older adults who have trouble with small devices or with dementia.
 Because they are so small, it can be difficult to adjust and remove the hearing aids.
 BTE ear styles are easy to adjust and best for those with mild to severe loss.
 Your hearing care professional can help you choose the ideal style for your needs and ear anatomy.
 We’ll cover some of Oticon’s most popular hearing aids.

-Hearing aid style Best for More Opn S Xceed Ruby CROS Opn ITE Siya ITE
+Hearing aid style Best for Real Intent Xceed Zircon CROS Own

-Behind-the-ear (BTE) Easy adjusting, mild to severe loss No Yes Yes Yes No No No
+Behind-the-ear (BTE) Easy adjusting, mild to severe loss Yes No Yes Yes No No

-In-the-canal (ITC) Custom-fit, mild to severe No No No No No Yes Yes
+In-the-ear (ITE) Custom-fit, mild to severe No No No No No Yes

-Invisible-in-the-canal (IIC) Invisible support, mild to moderately severe loss No No No No No Yes Yes
+Invisible-in-the-canal (IIC) Invisible support, mild to moderately severe loss No No No No Yes

-Completely-in-the-canal (CIC) Small and discreet support, mild to moderately severe loss No No No No No Yes Yes
+Completely-in-the-canal (CIC) Small and discreet support, mild to moderately severe loss No No No No Yes

-Below we’ll cover some of Oticon’s popular hearing aid families.
-Each family is designed for a certain type of hearing loss and comes with its unique features.
-You’ll find that each type comes in a variety of styles, colors, and sizes.
+Below, we’ll cover some of Oticon’s popular hearing aid families.
+Each family is designed for a certain type of hearing loss and includes unique features.
+You’ll find that each type comes in various styles, colors, and sizes.

 Oticon Xceed

 Available in two styles and seven different colors to match hair color and skin tone, the Oticon Xceed makes BTE hearing aids discreet.
 This powerful hearing aid is ideal if you experience severe to profound hearing loss.
-They provide optimal sound differentiation, giving you a full spectrum of the sound environment you’re in and the ability to focus on various speakers while still hearing other sounds around you.
+They provide optimal sound differentiation, giving you a full spectrum of your current sound environment and the ability to focus on various speakers while still hearing other sounds.

-The Oticon Xceed also connects to your Apple devices through Bluetooth technology, making streaming sound from your favorite TV shows and music platforms simple.
-The hearing aids can also be controlled on your smartphone with the Oticon ON App.
-The two styles, Xceed SP and Xceed UP are both water and dust-resistant, great for wearers who spend a lot of time outdoors.
+The Oticon Xceed also connects to your Apple devices through Bluetooth, making streaming sound from your favorite TV shows and music platforms simple.
+You can also control the hearing aids on your smartphone with the Oticon ON App.
+The two styles, Xceed SP and Xceed UP, are both water and dust-resistant, great for wearers who spend time outdoors.

 Oticon CROS

-For those who have single-sided deafness, the Oticon CROS provides a superb solution.
+For those with single-sided deafness, the Oticon CROS provides a superb solution.
 By placing the hearing aid into the ear with poorer hearing, the device picks up sound coming into that ear and transmits it into the ear you can hear from.
-This TwinLink technology puts an end to the constant struggle of only being able to hear on one side.
+This TwinLink technology ends the constant struggle of only being able to hear on one side.
 The hearing device is also equipped with Oticon’s OpenSound Navigator.

 Pro Tip: